-Non-profit organisations, NGOs, social cooperatives, associations, foundations, in Italy and abroad
+Non-profit organisations, NGOs, social cooperatives, associations, foundations, in Italy.

 We do not support for profit organisations or those pursuing political or religious goals, or natural persons with the exception of study grants for young beneficiaries of partner projects that are already supported by the Foundation

 In contexts of social exclusion: long-term workshops / artistic interventions for children, adolescents and young adults